micvolk/Buy-and-Rent-Price-Estimator-for-Apartments_Web-Application/README.md

 <img src="presentation/Web-App_Input.PNG">

 After filling out the formular and hitting the submit-button the formular-input is sent to the app via a POST-request.
-Then a buy & rent price estimation is performed, which is based on the formular-input-data and the deposited best model (*'model_buy.p', 'model_rent.p'*) created by *modeling.py*.
+Then a buy & rent price estimation is performed, which is based on the formular-input-data and the deposited best model (*model_buy.p*, *model_rent.p*) created by *modeling.py*.
 The buy- & rent-estimation-values together with associated confidence-intervalls, which are derived from the also deposited 90%-quantile relative error of the model-test-validation, are then returned via a new HTML-page:

 <img src="presentation/Web-App_Output.PNG">